elixir-cloud-aai/cookiecutter-python/{{ cookiecutter.project_name_dashed }}/README.md

 ### Environment reproducibility

-#### Dev containers

-[Dev container][devcontainer] can be used to configure a development environment.
-Install dev container extension in supported IDEs like Visual Studio Code and run the project in a containerized environment.
+Our project supports [Dev Containers][devcontainers] for an easy and reproducible setup of development environments via containers.
+To make use of it, install the Dev Containers extension in one of the supported editors/IDEs.

-For VS code you can do the following to open the project in a devcontainer:
+For example, for VS Code, do the following to have Dev Containers provision a container-based development environment for you:

-- Open extension market place (`<ctrl> + <shift> + x`), search for [Dev container][devcontainer-download] (official one from microsoft, should be the first one).
+- Make sure [Docker is installed][docker-install] on your machine.
+- To install the official Microsoft extension, open the Extensions view (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>x</kbd>), enter
+  `ms-vscode-remote.remote-containers` in the query box, press <kbd>Enter</kbd>, select the "Dev Containers" extension and hit the "Install" button;
+  alternatively, use [this direct link][devcontainers-download]

-- Reload VS code (or reopen), it should prompt you to open the project in Dev container.
-If not press `<ctrl> + <shift> + p` (ie open command panel) and search for Dev container: Open Workspace in container and press enter.
+- After reloading VS Code and opening the project folder, you should be prompted by the Dev Containers extension to open the workspace in a container.
+If not, press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>g</kbd> to open the command panel, search for "Dev Containers: Open Workspace in Container..." and hit
+  <kbd>Enter</kbd>

+The development environment will now be installed and activated.

+> Note that the initial process will take some time, as multiple container images
+> need to be pulled and dependencies installed.
+Howwever, once set up, activating
+> the environment is fast.

 ## Contributing